jennybc/stat545a-2013-hw06_baik-jon/report/stat545a-2013-hw06_baik-jon.md

 <img src="../figures/04_year-totals.svg"  style="width: 500px;"/>

 It looks like the number of parking tickets given out peaked in 2005 and then experienced a steady decline up to 2008.
 However, this is a little misleading, since the data ranges from January 1, 2004 to September 25, 2008.
 During the final year of our data set, we have 3 fewer months of data compared to the other years.
-Also, as we will see in our next few plots, there is something strange with the data in 2007.
+Also, as we saw before and will see in our next few plots, there is something strange with the data in 2007.

 Let us take a look at the monthly totals for the range of our data set.
 We display the same data with bar plots and with a line chart.